OD2022/hngx-stage3-telex-integrations-interval-prices/README.md

 The Precious Monitor monitors the prices of precious metals in USD.
 This is an interval integration so you must define an interval in the settings for it to work.
 The default settings specify an interval field so when it is added to your organisation, you can go ahead to modify it.

+**Remember to add your Metals Dev API key in a secure .env file, either in your private repository or server.**

 ## Setting Up

 This is a FastAPI project and has its dependencies defined in the requirements.txt.
 This means you can use pip or any other package manager to install depdencies.
 For an easier install, use uv by following the steps below: